Skip Navigation or Skip to Content

 Supporting CTA Members and Their Families

-These educational scholarships support CTA members, dependent children of active members and CTA Aspiring Educators (Formerly known as Student CTA) members throughout the academic year with funds to be used for education-related purposes.
+These educational scholarships support CTA members, dependent children of active members and CTA Aspiring Educators (CTA-AE) members – formerly known as Student CTA – throughout the academic year with funds to be used for education-related purposes.

-NOTE: A complete application consists of an application, two recommendation forms, and unofficial transcripts (CTA Members are not required to submit transcripts).
+• A complete application consists of the online application, two recommendation forms and unofficial transcripts.

-Dependent Children and CTA Aspiring Educators (Formerly known as Student CTA) applicants, please email your unofficial transcripts to scholarships@cta.org.
+• For Dependent Children and CTA Aspiring Educators applications, please email the unofficial transcripts to scholarships@cta.org.

 Criteria and Eligibility are included in each category below